GromovoiStanislav/Apollo-Server/README.md

 - 17 - v1 - Apollo-server (ts) with Express, Prisma (with GraphQLResolveInfo)
 - 17 - v2 - Apollo-server (ts) with Express, Prisma (without GraphQLResolveInfo)
 - 18 - Apollo-server (ts) with Express, Mongoose
+- 19 - Apollo-server (ts) and type-graphql with Express, TypeORM